Casein Allergy Overview

 If you are diagnosed with a food, or specifically milk or casein, allergy, your doctor may advise you carry injectable of epinephrine with you in case you accidentally eat a food containing casein and have a reaction.
 Your doctor or pharmacist can show you how to give the epinephrine.
 You may also want to keep an over-the-counter antihistamine on hand to help alleviate allergy symptoms.
 In the case of a severe or serious reaction, the antihistamine will not act as rapidly or as effectively as epinephrine.
 Epinephrine is the same as adrenaline, the chemical your body produces at times of excitement or stress.

-If you experience a severe allergic reaction with symptoms of anaphylaxis, give yourself the epinephrine to counteract the reaction until help arrives, then call 911 for emergency help.
+If you experience a severe allergic reaction with symptoms of anaphylaxis, give yourself the epinephrine to counteract the reaction until help arrives.
+Do not hesitate to use the epinephrine auto-injector, even if you aren’t sure that you are having an allergic reaction.
+The medication won’t hurt and could save you.
+Call 911 for emergency help.
 Because up to one-third of anaphylactic reactions can have a second wave of symptoms several hours following the initial attack, you may need to be observed in a clinic or hospital for four to eight hours after the initial reaction.

 Milk or Casein Allergy Prevention